acoustid/acoustid-server/pages/chromaprint.md

 Title: Chromaprint

-Chromaprint is the core component of the Acoustid project.
+Chromaprint is the core component of the AcoustID project.
 It's a client-side library that implements a custom algorithm for extracting fingerprints from any audio source.
 Overview of the fingerprint extraction process can be found in the blog post ["How does Chromaprint work?"][blog2].